bombino/zxing-cpp-emscripten/README.md

-# Building WebAssembly ZXing on Windows or Unix/Linux
+# ZXing in Javascript via Emscripten

+**NOTE: This repository contains Kevin Bombino's tweaks to get this to work.**

+Most of the credit goes to the upstream authors.

+I have updated this README to make clear how to build.

-The repository is based on [ZXing Emscripten build](https://github.com/kig/zxing-cpp-emscripten).
+The repository is based on the ones from the [upstream author](https://github.com/kig/zxing-cpp-emscripten).

+Original README follows

+---

 ## Emscripten Installation

 1. Download [emsdk-portable-64bit.zip](https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-portable-64bit.zip)
 2. Fetch the latest registry of available tools: